Mortgage Interest Rates Forecast for 2024: When Will Rates Go Down?

 Mortgage rates this week

-Mortgage rates predictions for refinancing in 2023
+Mortgage rates predictions for refinancing in 2024

-There are a few niche circumstances when a refinance might make sense, such as refinancing an ARM loan to a fixed-rate loan, Channel added.
+There are a few niche circumstances when a refinance might make sense, such as refinancing an adjustable-rate mortgage (ARM) to a fixed-rate loan, Channel added.

-Current refinance rates for September 2023
+Current refinance rates for February 2024

 How to get the best mortgage rates